Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Closing costs

-Many HELOCs involve closing costs, which are typically around 5% of the total loan.
-These closing costs include origination fees, which are the fees you pay to secure the HELOC and cover the cost of your initial appraisal, application fees and any other costs associated with setting up the loan.
-Cash-out refinancing often involves similar closing costs, including the cost of appraising your home.
-What you pay for these closing costs will vary depending on your lender.
+HELOCs and cash-out refis involve closing costs, which typically range between 2% and 5% of the total loan amount.
+These closing costs include origination fees, which are the fees you pay to secure the loan or line of credit and also include the cost of your initial appraisal, application fees and any other costs associated with setting up the loan.

 Inherent risks

 If you find yourself in a tricky financial spot, a cash-out refinance can be just the help you need, but it isn't without potential risks.
-While a cash-out refi can provide you with the money you need in a pinch, you'll likely end up with higher mortgage payments.
+By refinancing and taking out a new loan, you'll likely end up with higher mortgage payments.
 Furthermore, should the market value of your home plummet due to unforeseen circumstances, you could end up owing more than your home is actually worth.
 This situation is what's known as being "underwater" on your mortgage.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer